nim-lang/Nim/doc/manual.rst

 The construct `identifier"string literal"` (without whitespace between the identifier and the opening quotation mark) is a generalized raw string literal.
-It is a shortcut for the construct `identifier(r"string literal")`, so it denotes a procedure call with a raw string literal as its only argument.
+It is a shortcut for the construct `identifier(r"string literal")`, so it denotes a routine call with a raw string literal as its only argument.
 Generalized raw string literals are especially convenient for embedding mini languages directly into Nim (for example regular expressions).